DaniiClarkee/Team4_CFG/Rose_notes.md

 The report in the link above has some good visualisations.
 We should colour the benign and malignant labelled points differently to show how their features differ.

+Could include chart of which features were most important in labelling test data

 ## Preprocessing

 1. Check for missing data